 ABOUT US

-The Michigan City Municipal Band (MCMB) will begin its 156th season on Thursday, June 6, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The Michigan City Municipal Band (MCMB) will begin its 158th season on Thursday, June 4, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The MCMB is sponsored by the City of Michigan City.

-The MCMB’s 156th season will consist of ten free concerts, beginning June 6, and ending August 8.
+The MCMB’s 158th season will consist of ten free concerts, beginning June 4, and ending August 6.
 The band plays a wide variety of music, with concerts designed to entertain audience members of all ages.
-The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Patriotic Parade.
-With one exception, all of the concerts will be performed at 7:30p Thursdays, and will last about an hour.
-During the week of Independence Day, the concert will take place on Saturday, July 6, at the recently-renovated gazebo near the entrance to Washington Park.
-The rededication ceremony will take place at 6:00p, followed by the band concert at 7:00.
+The concerts last about an hour.
+The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Summer Festival Parade.

-Highlights of the summer concert series include special guest soloists and three commissions by award-winning composers.
-Guest artists will be GySgt.
-Hiram Diaz, euphonium, from the US Marine Band (August 1); Carnessa Carnes, narrator (August 1); Anne Marie Bice, soprano (June 13 and 27, and August 8), Dr. Lauren Hartman, soprano (July 18); Jared Coller, xylophone (June 27); and the ACE Group Clarinet Choir (June 20).
+Highlights of the MCMB summer concert series include special guest soloists and two commissions by acclaimed composers.
+Guest artists will be MSG.
+Hiram Diaz, euphonium, and MSG.
+Brandon Eubank, trumpet, from the US Marine Band (July 23); Michelle Howisen, soprano (July 9); Anne Marie Bice, soprano (June 11, August 6), JD Flynn, baritone saxophone (June 4).
+The June 18 concert will celebrate Juneteenth, and the July 2 concert will have a special focus on the USA Semiquincentennial.
 Other soloists and special events will be announced during the season.

 In addition to being outstanding performers, many of the MCMB members are successful conductors.
-Some of those conductors will be featured on individual compositions throughout the summer.
-We’ll also recognize four of our long-time band members—Mary Lee Riley, Roger Smith, Susan Smith, Steve Watson—and our recently-retired band member, Merry Johnson, by playing one selection each in their honor.
+Two of those conductors will be featured on individual compositions throughout the summer: Caitlyn Coller (July 30) and Dakota Maze (August 6).
+The band will also recognize one of its just-retired members—Mary Lee Riley—who played clarinet in the band for 63 years (June 11).

 All of the concerts are free, and everyone is welcome.
 School band members and young children are especially encouraged to attend.
 Parking on Lake Shore Drive is prohibited.
 Parking is available in the lots closest to the amphitheater, as well as the Senior Center.
-Entrance to the park is free with a Michigan City Park sticker; otherwise, there is a parking fee of $4 for the band concert.
+Entrance to the park is free with a Michigan City Park sticker; otherwise, there is a reduced parking fee for the band concert.

-Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
+Jeffrey Scott Doebler is the conductor of the MCMB, and Frank Gast is the assistant conductor.
 In 2018, Dr. Doebler was named a Distinguished Hoosier by Indiana Governor Eric Holcomb.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
-Mr. Ford, principal saxophone in the MCMB, is retired director of bands and music department chair from Michigan City High School.
+Mr. Gast serves as director of bands at Michigan City High School.

 Pride of the Marines March by Austyn R. Edwards

-My America arr.
+Audience sing-along: My America arr.
 Joyce Eilers

 Austyn R. Edwards (1891-1977) was a professional trumpet player who taught brass instruments at Valparaiso University, and was conductor of the band at the Kingsbury Ordnance Plant in LaPorte County.
 In addition to 55 marches, including Pride of the Marines, Mr. Edwards was the author of two important method books for trumpet.